marybeshaw/skill-building-program/badges-active/javascript/_micro_javascript-common-pitfalls.md

 ## Goal
 - You have demonstrated the basic foundations in JavaScript Common Pitfalls.
-- You should know about global vars, scope, semicolon hijinx, type checking, falsiness, strange equivalents, etc.
+- You should know about global vars, scope, automatic semicolon insertion, type checking, falsiness, strange equivalents, etc.

 -----